How I Finally Solved a 10-Year-Old Genealogy Mystery in 10 Minutes

 Step 2 – Upload Your Family Tree

 MyHeritage makes it very easy to upload a current tree to your site.
-If you do not already have a tree developed, or prefer to manually enter the information into their system, then you can build a tree from scratch as well.
+If you do not already have a tree developed, or prefer to manually enter just some information into their system, then you can build a tree from scratch as well.

 To upload your tree you will need a GEDCOM file.
 This is the standard file format for family tree information transfer.
 We downloaded ours from Ancestry for this purpose, but you can export a GEDCOM from any family tree program.
 This is generally found under File > Export.